dikhan/terraform-provider-openapi/docs/plugin_configuration_schema.md

 Field Name | Type | Description
 ---|:---:|---
 file | `string` | Defines the location where the swagger document is hosted.
-The value must be either a valid formatted URL or a path to a swagger file stored in the disk.
+The value must be either a valid formatted URL or a path to a swagger file stored on disk.
 Paths starting with `~` will be expanded to user's home directory key_name | `string` | Defines the key name of the property to look for in the `file`.
 The file must be JSON formatted if this property is populated.
 The value must be formatted using the [JsonPath syntax](https://github.com/oliveagle/jsonpath) content_type | `string` | Defines the type of content in the ```file```.
 Supported values are: raw, json